BriTaylor89/Wine-Reviews-EDA-and-Predictions-using-H2O/README.md

 ## License

-This project is licensed under the MIT License - see [https://creativecommons.org/licenses/by-nc-sa/4.0/](CC BY-NC-SA 4.0) for details
+This project is licensed under the MIT License - see [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) for details